 An increased heart rate, excessive perspiration, fatigue, tummy aches—stress can affect your body in surprising ways.
-When stress affects your body consistently for too long, it increases the secretion of certain hormones, like adrenaline and cortisol, leading to health issues like prediabetes.
+When stress levels rise higher over time, it increases the secretion of certain hormones, like adrenaline and cortisol and may increase your risk for health issues like prediabetes.

 What is the Relationship Between Stress and Prediabetes?

-If your cortisol and adrenaline levels are high for a long time, they can produce insulin resistance.
-Insulin helps glucose travel into your bloodstream and then to your cells to provide your body with energy.
-If there is not enough insulin to transport glucose, it remains in your bloodstream, causing high blood sugar.
-It can lead to prediabetes, diabetes, weight gain, high blood pressure, fatigue, and weak immunity.
+If your cortisol and adrenaline levels are high for a long time, this can increase the risk of insulin resistance.
+Insulin helps glucose exit your bloodstream and enter your cells to provide your body with energy.

 Weakened Immune System Responses